Steps to Forming an LLC

 North Carolina Annual Report and Annual Fees

-North Carolina requires all limited liability companies to file annual reports.
+North Carolina requires all limited liability companies to file an annual report.
 Annual Reports are due every April 15th and must be delivered to along with a $200 fee to the N. C. Department of the Secretary of State, Corporations Division.

 - Minimum Number – one or more

-- Members/Managers- at least one is required to be listed in the Articles of Organization
+- Members/Managers- The name and address of each member and manager is required to be listed in the Articles of Organization

 - Residence Requirements – none specified